-Fajitas are a Tex Mex dish traditionally using skirt steak or trimmings.
+Fajitas are a Tex Mex dish traditionally using skirt steak.
 Today there are endless variations using chicken, pork, lamb, shrimp, fish and, of course, vegetables.

 Topping options include shredded lettuce, cilantro leaves, shredded cheese, sour cream, sliced olives, pico de galo and/or guacamole.
 Heat is easily controlled by putting hot sauces on the table and letting each dinner tap a drop or two on or just shake the bottle all over everything!
-Our tolerance for heat is mixed in this family.
-Eric and Claire have iron-clad mouths while Margot and I are of a more delicate nature.
+Our tolerance for heat is mixed in our family.

 I grilled a red onion and those absolutely adorable and deliciously sweet baby bell peppers, as well as the steak, which adds a lovely smokiness to the fajitas and uses less oil.
 Don’t overcook, keep some texture to the vegetables, just a little crunch.